History of Walmart: 21st century

 In June 2011, Walmart acquired 51% of Massmart Holdings.
 This acquisition gives the company access to the African countries of: South Africa, Botswana, Ghana, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Swaziland, Tanzania, Uganda, and Zambia.

 The Massmart acquisition received final governmental approval in early 2012.
 The single store Mauritius was closed in January 2012.

 In June 2014, Walmart employees went on strike in several major cities in the United States.

 The coronavirus (COVID-19) pandemic that occurred in early 2020 forced temporary measures such as store closures, limited store occupancy, large-scale employee dismissal, and the enforcement of social distancing protocols for Walmart and many other companies.
 Store hours were adjusted to allow cleaning and stocking.
 Limits on items for a short while were placed due to the rise of panic buying.

 During the pandemic, Walmart changed some of its employee benefits.
 Employees were able to decide to stay home and take unpaid leave if they feel unable to work or uncomfortable coming to work.
 Additionally, Walmart employees who contract the virus would receive "up to two weeks of pay".
 After two weeks, hourly associates who are unable to return to work are eligible for up to 26 weeks in pay.
 Walmart paid pandemic bonuses of $428 million to its staff.
 People who did part-time or temporary work received a bonus of $150 while those who worked full-time received a bonus of $300.
 From 2020 to early 2022, Walmart customers were required to wear masks in all stores nationwide, including Sam's Club.
 By February 2022, the COVID-19 restrictions such as the mask requirements and employee benefits were lifted.

 In the first quarter of 2020, Walmart consumers shopped less frequently (5.6% fewer transactions) and buying more when they did shop (16.5%).

 In December 2020, Walmart launched a new service, Carrier Pickup, that allows the customers to schedule returns.

 In January 2021, Walmart announced that the company is launching a fintech startup, with venture partner Ribbit Capital, to provide financial products for consumers and employees.
-In 2024, Walmart is removing the self-checkout from some stores.
+As of 2024, Walmart is removing the self-checkout from some stores.